MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

 slug: comments-on-comments-part-deux
 ---

-So last lesson was about thinking about and weighing the pros and cons of a few implementations of comments on comments.
-Now we're going to walk through how to actually implement one strategy.
+So last lesson we were thinking through how to put comments inside other comments.
+Now we are going to actually do it!

 1. Create a post
 1. Show all posts